Pick team building activities will require collaboration to achieve goals. Let team members compete together against standards, not with each other.

 Think well.
 You need to build your team according to your team purpose.

-You must set goals your team can achieve.
-You must aim for change which is both relevant and immediately doable.
-You must think of an attitude, skills, or processes your team can apply after your team building exercise.
+Set goals your team can achieve.
+Aim for change which is both relevant and immediately doable.
+Think of an attitude, skills, or processes your team can apply after your team building activities.

-Remember, that there are many building blocks to team building and you cannot build them all in one exercise, and not in one day.
+There are many building blocks to team building and you cannot build them by playing games and participating in various team building activities.

 OBJECTIVES FIRST, THEN EXERCISES